 1. Play like her prey

-Exercising her prey drive with interactive play is a crucial part of your cat’s development and contributes greatly to her quality of life.
-When using an interactive toy such as a feather wand or a mouse on a string, move the toy like the prey it’s supposed to represent.
+Exercising your cat’s prey drive, or drive to hunt, with interactive play is a crucial part of your cat’s development and contributes greatly to her quality of life.
+When using an interactive cat toy such as a feather wand or a mouse on a string, move the toy like the prey it’s supposed to represent.
 When birds aren’t flying, for example, they hop around on the ground and then flutter off to land somewhere else.
 Mice and other rodents scurry with sudden starts and stops, keeping to corners and hidden places.
 If you’re really serious about learning to play like prey, watch them at work in your yard or study videos of their behavior.

 2. Timing is everything

 Cats’ natural life cycles generally consist of hunting, eating and then sleeping.
 Playtime before supper can encourage a good appetite.
 If your cat tends to wake you up in the middle of the night, a 15- or 20-minute play session before you go to bed can help your cat sleep through until morning.
 Tailor the play to your cat’s own rhythms, though; if she gets the zoomies shortly after she eats, why not accommodate her with an after-dinner game of Chase the Mouse?

 It’s really important to let your cat “catch” her prey during the play session.
 Otherwise, she will get frustrated and either stop playing with you or act out in response to her unfulfilled urges.
 If you play with a laser pointer, be sure to have some kitty play sessions with a toy she can catch, too.
 (Read a post by our behaviorist, Marilyn Krieger, devoted solely to the laser pointer.)

 4. Never use your fingers when playing with a cat